 During fiscal 2005, 2006 and 2007, we recognized an aggregate of \$9,000, \$1.0 million, and \$3.7 million, respectively, in revenue for products and services we sold to certain operating affiliates of General Electric Co.
 In addition, during fiscal 2005, 2006 and 2007, we purchased an aggregate of \$2.5 million, \$3.2 million and \$8.4 million, respectively, of component parts from a different operating affiliate of General Electric Co.
 GEEFS and the indirect affiliate of GEEFS that was issued the Convertible Note are principally financial investment affiliates of General Electric Co.
-Neither GEEFS nor the indirect affiliate of GEEFS that was issued the Convertible Note were involved in negotiating the terms or conditions of our ongoing business relationships with the operating affiliates of General Electroic Co. were not involved in negotiating the terms and conditions of the Convertible Note.
+Neither GEEFS nor the indirect affiliate of GEEFS that was issued the Convertible Note are principally financial our ongoing business relationships with the operating affiliates of General Electric Co. with which we conduct business.
+Similarly, such operating affiliates of General Electric Co. were not involved in negotiating the terms and conditions of the Convertible Note.
 We do not believe that the investment in us represented by the Convertible Note issued to the indirect affiliate of GEEFS will result in any change or modification to the terms and conditions of our purchases from, or sales to, any operating affiliate of General Electric Co.